History of the Aether Theory

 the effect of space curvature.

-Newton presented the world with a scientific definition of gravity,
+after Newton presented the world with a scientific definition of gravity,

 follower of Einstein, underscores this dismal deficiency by authoring a book